PLEASE SHARE OUR WEBPAGE HERE TO BRING MORE EXPOSURE TO OUR GREAT AVALONIA ARTISTS!

 Our Best Mobile 1 Minute Movie Award Winner is Elefante Branco by the very artistic and accomplished André Almeida Rodrigues.
 Andre says, “In this documentary I am interested in telling the story of Raf Park, which was an unique amusement park in Portugal.
 And very few people know it since it was open for around 4 months only.”

-Avalonia Festival I Award Winner Christopher Annino returns to claim the first ever Professional Wrestling 180 Nelson Frazier Jr. Award named after the Wrestling star who performed as Mabel, Big Daddy V and Viscera.
-Chris is exploring the history, triumphs and struggle of Women’s Pro Wrestling with Circle of Champions -The real History of Women’s Pro Wrestling.
+Avalonia Festival I Award Winner Christopher Annino returns to claim the first-ever Professional Wrestling 180 Nelson Frazier Jr. Award named after the Wrestling star who performed as Mabel, Big Daddy V and Viscera.
+Chris is exploring the history, triumphs and struggles of Women’s Pro Wrestling with Circle of Champions -The real History of Women’s Pro Wrestling.

 Enter password: 2019